 Childbirth Accommodation Fund

-The contract between the University and the ASEs also provides for a systemwide Child Care Reimbursement program for eligible ASEs (including hourly ASEs, i.e. Readers and Tutors) appointed for a minimum of 25% time for the duration of the academic quarter.
-The reimbursement limit is $600 per quarter for eligible child care expenses incurred during the ASE’s appointment period in the regular academic year.
-During a summer session(s), the limit is $600 irrespective of the number of summer sessions in which an ASE is employed.
-A central Child Care Reimbursement Fund has been established to pay for reimbursable childcare expenses.
+The contract between the University and the UAW also provides for a systemwide childcare reimbursement program for eligible ASEs (including hourly ASEs, i.e. Readers and Tutors) appointed for a minimum of 25% time for the duration of the academic quarter.
+The reimbursement limit is $1100 per quarter for eligible childcare expenses incurred during the ASE’s appointment period during the academic year.
+During the summer, the reimbursement limit is $1100 irrespective of the number of summer sessions in which an ASE is employed.
+A central childcare reimbursement fund has been established to pay for reimbursable childcare expenses.
 Reimbursement requests must be submitted no later than the last day of the following term.